 - MBA will continue to urge the CFPB to provide authoritative, written guidance-developed with stakeholder input-on difficult implementation issues as they arise.
-The April 2017 proposed CFPB clean-up rule is at least in part an outgrowth of MBA's efforts.
+The recent CFPB clean-up rule is at least in part an outgrowth of MBA's efforts.

 - In addition to written guidance, MBA has requested that the CFPB also regularly engage with the industry to understand and address implementation concerns as they arise.